dokempf/UseLatexMk/README.md

 * Additional (sophisticated) build logic can be provided to latexmkrc through configuration files without touching the CMake code.
 Note, you need to do this to build non-PDF documents.
+* A target `latex_clean` to clean the build directory from all latex output and auxiliary latex files is available.

 **Please note the following two restrictions**: